calmm-js/documentation/introduction-to-calmm.md

 The use of observables to specify dependent computations is the key ingredient that aims to solve the consistency problem.
-It simply means that we express the UI state as observables.
+It simply means that we express the application state as observables.
 When we need to compute something that depends on that state, we use observable combinators to declare those computations.
 This means that those dependent computations are essentially always consistent with respect to the state.
 One could stop right here, because observable combinators solve the consistency problem and are often seen as a [Golden Hammer](https://twitter.com/andrestaltz/status/669601247708717056): powerful enough for everything.
 However, we do not stop here, because we don't want to stop at consistency.
 We also want to eliminate boilerplate and glue, we